Nicklas373/M.A.O-MAGISK-/docs/FAQ.md

 But this problem is exist whenever i use Neutron Music Player or UAPP, this patch is fix that issue and replace as bare minimal libs that can replace to restore functionality without any massive change to your system.

 - Why you really want to fix this issue? although already available as secondary option?
 : For myself, i already addicted to hear hi-res audio since i've this phone with supported headset and audio file, i already search and know about audio basic and codecs inside it.
-So i'm prefer a pure audio sampling without any effects for AudioPhile Experience :p.
+So i'm prefer a pure audio sampling without any effects for Audiophile Experience :p.

 Because that i create this build ....